-Exclusive to 3dcart stores, 3dfeedback is a voice of the customer tool that’s designed to collect valuable feedback from your customers as they shop on your online store.
+Exclusive to Shift4Shop stores, 3dfeedback is a voice-of-the-customer tool that’s designed to collect valuable feedback from your customers as they shop on your online store.
 The 3dfeedback module places a small tab on the edge of your website that invites customers to rate your store, leave comments, or provide suggestions in a customizable pop-up form.
-You can customize your form by adding a logo, choosing the fields in the form, or adding the ability to log contact information (available on higher-tier plans).
+You can customize your form by adding a logo, choosing the fields in the form, or adding the ability to log contact information.

 Pricing: Plans range from $15/month to $99/month depending on the plan you choose (with 1,000 customers).
 However, that price can increase based on how large your customer list is, so the highest you might spend may reach $580/month.

 Survicate is a survey tool that allows you to trigger targeted surveys on different areas of your site.
 You can also use Survicate to send out questionnaires via email to different customers or choose from a library of predefined surveys.
 In regards to integration, Survicate supports most popular platforms, including analytics software like Google Analytics, CRM platforms like HubSpot, and eCommerce platforms like Shift4Shop.

 Pricing: Survicate offers a free forever plan, the Essential plan for $99/month, the Professional plan for $199/month, the Ultimate plan for $499/month, and a custom plan with custom pricing and features.
 You can save 50% on each plan if you choose to pay yearly.